Education

 Coffee Expiration

-We recommend using coffee within 4 weeks of its roast date (month/year labeled on the back of every bag).
+We recommend using coffee beans within 4 weeks of their roast date (month/year labeled on the back of every bag).
 But if you like to keep your coffee beans for longer, no problem!
-Our coffee beans are safe to use up to 6 months after their roast date.
-For mo
+Our coffee beans are safe to use up to 6 months after their roast date

 Extraction